 SHRS Student Organizations

-The School of Health and Rehabilitation Sciences has several student organizations based on academic program for undergraduate students.
-You can find a list of these organizations along with a description of each by going to http://www.shrs.pitt.edu/studentgroups/.
+The School of Health and Rehabilitation Sciences has several student organizations based on academic programs for undergraduate students.
+You can find a list of these organizations along with a description of each by going to Pitt SHRS Student Organizations.